sendwithus/competencies/competencies/language-python.md

 You can describe the kinds of problem the language solves very well and the problems it's not a great fit for.

-You understand packaging paradigms for the language.
+You understand packaging paradigms for the language for both publishing and dependency management.

 You have a good understanding of the resources and where to go if you're stuck.

-You understand how third party libraries are used, access, their lifecycle and security implications.
+You understand how third party libraries are used, accessed, their lifecycle and security implications.

 ## How do you improve it?